Toronto gets its 1st Industrial Heritage District, highlighting history of Dundas and Carlaw | CBC News

 Toronto's first-ever Industrial Heritage District is set to open today in Leslieville — an area now home to some of the city's trendiest lofts.

-Heritage Toronto and Ward 30 Councillor Paula Fletcher are set to unveil a neighbourhood-wide interpretative pathway on the industrial history of the the Dundas & Carlaw district in the Leslieville neighbourhood.
+Heritage Toronto and Ward 30 Councillor Paula Fletcher are set to unveil a neighbourhood-wide interpretative pathway on the industrial history of the Dundas & Carlaw district in the Leslieville neighbourhood.
 It's part of ongoing efforts to promote an appreciation for the city's rich architectural, natural, archaeological, and cultural heritage.

 New Heritage Minute showcases Toronto's historic Kensington Market